THE ANTECEDENTS OF TRUE REVIVAL (Part 1)

 First, the Lord would have us to identify or know the cause of our spiritual stumbling and sickness:

 We must remember from where or what we have fallen and repent before we can expect a mighty outburst of revival in the Church (Rev. 2:5).

 On His way to revive Lazarus, the Lord said to His disciples, “Are there not twelve hours in the day?
 If anyone walks in the day, he does not stumble, because he sees the light of this world.
 “But if one walks in the night, he stumbles, because the light is not in him.”
 (John 11:9-10 NKJV).

 It is our continual disregard, neglect or refusal to walk in the light of God’s Word that has made our light to become dimmed, thereby resulting in our spiritual stumbling and sickness (1 John 2:9-11).

-It is our revolt against the words, teaching or doctrine of Christ that has made the Church become spiritually weak, feeble, fearful, sick or invalid.
-It is our failure to abide continually in the true vine (Jesus Christ) that has resulted in our spiritual dryness.
+It is our revolt against the sound words, teaching or doctrine of Christ that has made the church become spiritually and morally weak, feeble, fearful, sick or invalid.

 Until we acknowledge, admit or recognize our disobedience to God’s Word and genuinely repent, we should not expect any true revival.